Shiro1995/debit_card/README.md

 ## Structure

-This is a simple project, so I separate every single folder in concordance with its feature.
-Basically, it will have UI and logic follow redux-state management.
+This is a simple project, so i divide every folder in concordance with its feature.
+Basically, it will have the UI and logic following the redux state mangement

 ## Current dependencies added at *package.json*: